SCAM AWARENESS

 Lottery Scam: Scammers will call or email you, claiming that you have won a lottery or sweepstake which can be collected for a small fee.

-A report can be filed on ic3.gov.
+Additionally, a report can be filed on ic3.gov.